yo1dog/vscode-cursor-align/README.md

 If there are multiple selections per line.
 Selections are grouped into columns from left to right.
 All selections within a column are aligned with each other.

 If tabs are used for alignment, the start and end of all selections are aligned with tab stops.

+If the "Pad Front" variant is used, spaces are added to the front of selections rather than the end.
+This can be useful when right-aligning text.

 ### Caveats